-Bring a little "oh la la" to lunch with these easy, essential recipes for classic French baguette sandwiches, from simple to special.
+Bring a little "oh la la" to lunch with these easy, essential recipes for classic and traditional French baguette sandwiches, just like you'll find in France: jambon beurre (ham and cheese), pan bagnat (like Niçoise salad on bread), and chèvre tomate (fresh goat cheese and tomato).
 All are delicious and authentically French.

 2tablespoonsminced shallot (about 1/2 of one shallot clove)